syncfusion-content/blazor-docs/blazor/kanban/columns.md

 # Columns in Blazor Kanban Component

-The **Kanban** columns represent the each stage of the process.
+The **Kanban** columns represents each stage of the process.
 The column definitions are used as the **DataSource** schema in the Kanban.
 The Kanban operations such as drag-and-drop, swimlane, and toggle columns are performed based on column definitions.

 ## Single-key mapping